-Established in 2012, Alianza is a collective of active college students, educators, and community activists from the Sacramento area personally committed to issues in immigration reform, especially those regarding DREAMers.
-We offer support to our community by creating awareness of issues and resources; delivering meaningful outreach to high school and college students, and educators; building systems of support for DREAMers; and providing our undocumented youth with resources and networking opportunities.
+Established in 2012, Alianza is a collective of active college students, educators, and community activists from the Sacramento area personally committed to issues in immigration reform, especially those regarding undocumented students.
+We offer support to our community by creating awareness of issues and resources; delivering meaningful outreach to high school and college students, and educators; building systems of support for undocumented students; and providing our undocumented youth with resources and networking opportunities.

 The Alianza Executive Board and members are aware of the fact that our immigrant youth are individuals in our community who have high academic and career potential.
 However, they fight an uphill battle in their endeavor to pursue a higher education, due to the lack of resources they experience.

-We envision an environment in which DREAMers in our community can access the tools necessary to achieve their academic and professional goals, with the hopes of instilling in DREAMers the desire to give back to their community.
+We envision an environment in which undocumented youth in our community can access the tools necessary to achieve their academic and professional goals, with the hopes of instilling in them the desire to give back to their community.

 Dr. Rhonda Rios Kravitz